rjkiv/rb3_plus/README.md

 # Contributing
 I would love contributions from other passionate, dedicated upgrade authors!
 If you would like to contribute an upgrade of your own, please fork this repository and submit a pull request containing your upgrade.

+# Questions?
+If you have an issue or comment, please open up an issue on this repo, or comment on the YouTube videos that showcase these upgrades.